WOOK (AM): WINX

 WINX went on the air in 1940 at 1310 kHz as Washington's fifth radio station.
-The Federal Communications Commission had previously granted a construction permit to attorney Lawrence J. Heller on February 13, including a 50-watt synchronous amplifier to give the station full metropolitan coverage.
+The Federal Communications Commission (FCC) had previously granted a construction permit to attorney Lawrence J. Heller on February 13, including a 50-watt synchronous amplifier to give the station full metropolitan coverage.
 The amplifier was located at American University.
 The station relocated the next year to 1340 when NARBA came into effect.
 In 1942, Heller sold minority stakes in WINX to Richard K. Lyon and Herbert M. Bratter.

 The Washington Post acquired WINX in 1944 for $500,000; it was the highest price ever paid for a "local" radio station like WINX that broadcast with 250 watts.
 The Post also got into the early days of FM radio when it acquired station W3XO, later WINX-FM, from Jansky and Bailey in 1945.
 The Post owned the station until 1948, when it contracted to buy a majority share in WTOP (1500 AM) from CBS; the deal would require the newspaper to sell WINX and its two boosters but allowed CBS to gain full ownership of KQW (today's KCBS) in San Francisco.
 William Banks, owner of Philadelphia station WHAT, bought WINX AM for $130,000 in 1949; the Post retained WINX-FM.